 Upload files, notify people, set recurring due dates, centralize monotonous admin and even color-code task urgency levels on Todoist, which offers business support as well as personal note-taking to assign yourself later.
 Start by creating a to-do list on an intuitive note-taking interface, and then assign tasks from there to others.

-Super agile and inherently easy to use, Trello’s interface speaks volumes about how simple and flexible task management can be when it’s all in front of you, rather than obscured by weighty email threads.
+Super agile and wonderfully easy to use, Trello’s interface speaks volumes about how simple and flexible task management can be when it’s all in front of you, rather than obscured by weighty email threads.
 Just drag-and-drop items onto cards, which are organized by category or project, and tag people to get going.
 You can also utilize labels and tags to make sure tasks are as specific as possible.

 Recurring tasks can be automatically assigned and scheduled on TaskQue, freeing up time otherwise burdened by data entry.
 Even where you are manually adding project tasks to team members, you can access intelligent reporting and monthly insights on how efficient your colleagues are at handling work.
 You can also easily search someone’s name to find out what work they already have on before allocating them more work.